 Conyers Dill & Pearman, the Company's legal advisers on Bermuda law, have sent to the Company a letter of advice summarising certain aspects of Bermuda company law.
-This letter, together with a copy of the Companies Act, is available for inspection as referred to in the paragraph headed "Documents available for inspection" in Appendix VII.
+This letter, together with a copy of the Bermuda Companies Act, is available for inspection as referred to in the paragraph headed "Documents available for inspection" in Appendix VI to this prospectus.
 Any person wishing to have a detailed summary of Bermuda company law or advice on the differences between it and the laws of any jurisdiction with which he is more familiar is recommended to seek independent legal advice.